-Two children hit by bullet while sitting in car at Burger King drive-thru in Durham County
+Two kids, ages 2 and 11, hit by bullet while sitting in car at Burger King drive-thru in Durham Co.

 Anyone with information is asked to call Detective Gould with CID at 919-560-0880 or communications at 919-560-0900 after business hours.

-Two children hit by bullet while sitting in car at Burger King drive-thru in Durham County
+Two kids, ages 2 and 11, hit by bullet while sitting in car at Burger King drive-thru in Durham Co.

 TOP STORIES